 2:30 The Grim Reaper Is Lurking, What Matters More Death, Efficacy, or Safety?

-has been well-tolerated and highly immunogenic, and elicited functional antibody responses.
-The results of these human studies, including preliminary clinical evidence of efficacy, and the design of future clinical studies will be
+and highly immunogenic, and elicited functional antibody responses.
+The results of these human studies, including preliminary clinical evidence of efficacy, and the design of future clinical studies will be presented.

 3:00 Gram-Negative Lipoprotein Biosynthesis and Transport